The Nobel Peace Center Gets a New Heart

 Opening of the New Permanent Exhibition

-The new exhibition at the Nobel Peace Center opens in the fall of 2026.
+The new exhibition at the Nobel Peace Center opens on 11 December 2026.

 MEET THE PEOPLE BEHIND THE EXHIBITION